dnmfarrell/chrome-accept-cookies/README.md

 - Uses mutation observers to efficiently react to DOM changes.
 - Overrides `Element.attachShadow` to search shadow DOMs.
 - Uses a service worker with `chrome.webNavigation.onCommitted.addListener` to override `.attachShadow` before inline code runs.
-- Runs in all frames so cookie policies loaded in iFrames are detected.
+- Runs in all frames so cookie consent banners loaded in iFrames are detected.

 Installation